Promising implications of Cayman’s removal from the FATF grey list

 Cayman’s road to compliance

-Since 2019, the Cayman Islands has dedicated significant resources to achieve compliance.
-These efforts included establishing a dedicated bureau within the police service to lead complex cross-border money-laundering inquiries, implementing stringent rules and oversight for high-risk industries such as real estate and precious metal dealers, among other reforms.
+The Cayman Islands has dedicated significant resources to achieve compliance.
+These efforts included establishing the Cayman Islands Bureau of Financial Investigations (CIBFI) within the police service to lead complex cross-border money-laundering inquiries, implementing stringent rules and oversight for high-risk industries such as real estate and precious metal dealers, among other reforms.

 1. applying sanctions that are effective, proportionate, and dissuasive, and taking administrative penalties and enforcement actions against obliged entities to ensure that breaches are remediated effectively and in a timely manner.